edlectrico/mock_http_logs_generator/README.md

 # HTTP Log Python Generator

-A simple HTTP log generator to test mock data within your system.
+A simple HTTP log generator to test mock data within your weblogs analytics system.
 This data has been used to monitor data using the [Elastic Stack](https://www.elastic.co/v5).

 Simply launch the genhttplogs.py script as a Python script in your terminal: